Mathematics is not about numbers, equations, computations or algorithms: it is about understanding.

 William Paul Thurston

-At St Bernadette School we follow The National Curriculum objectives and aims for mathematics.
+At St Bernadette School we follow The Early Years Framework and National Curriculum objectives and aims for mathematics.
 These ensure that all pupils become fluent in the fundamentals of mathematics, reason mathematically and can solve problems.

 Our intention is to provide all children with full access to the curriculum, enabling them to achieve confidence and competence – ‘mastery’ – in mathematics.
 We put a great emphasis on ‘understanding’ rather than just ‘learning’ about mathematics.
 By doing so, we hope to instill a lifelong passion for the subject, empowering our pupils for future academic and professional success.
 We recognise that this skillset constitutes an essential element of cultural capital.

 Teachers have high expectations of every child.
 They provide a depth of understanding and challenge pupil’s thinking and approach to solving mathematical problems.

 A large emphasis is placed on mathematical vocabulary so children can deepen their understanding by explaining, justifying and proving using correct mathematical language.

 We stress the importance of being fluent in key facts such as number bonds and multiplication tables.
 The children complete weekly challenges, testing them on their number bond or times table facts to develop automaticity.